 Healthy, strong, and beautiful hair depends on a healthy scalp.
 Dryness, filth, excessive oil, and other conditions cause the majority of hair problems, like thinning, dryness, dandruff, hair loss, etc. So stop thinking about it.
 If you really want truly beautiful hair, using a good shampoo isn’t enough.
 You must give your hair a little bit more, and attack any problem from the root.

-Basics for a healthy scalp:
+Natural remedies for a healthy scalp

 The first thing is cleanliness, because even though you might not notice it, your scalp holds on to a lot of dirt and impurities.
 A lot of these end up blocking the hair pores over time, blocking the follicle from receiving nutrients.
 This suffocates the hair, and makes it fall out or look weak and/or brittle.
 However, scalp and hair cleanliness should be balanced, as washing too much or too frequently is not advisable.
 It is best to wash it every three days, which will allow the scalp to completely dry out, and the hair will then be able to produce its own natural oils.
 So: when you wash your hair, you should do this while giving your scalp a nice massage, and use natural shampoo appropriate for your skin type.
 Avoid at all costs irritating shampoos, or those that dry out your scalp.
 Always opt for natural shampoos, jojoba, honey, wheat germ, tepezcohuite, cacahuananche, oatmeal, and avocado are all very good.